RSE-Sheffield/SORT/docs/testing.md

 ## Object factories

-There are factory utilitise that are used to create mock objects of our Django models for testing in the [`SORT.test.model_factory`](SORT/test/model_factory) module.
+There are factory utilities that are used to create mock objects of our Django models for testing in the [`SORT.test.model_factory`](SORT/test/model_factory) module.
+This uses the [Factory Boy](https://factoryboy.readthedocs.io/en/stable/index.html) library, which [supports the Django ORM](https://factoryboy.readthedocs.io/en/stable/orms.html#module-factory.django).